 The Blair building incorporates innovative developments in acoustical design and engineering.
 It contains teaching studios, classrooms, practice rooms, library, administrative offices, a large electronic piano lab, instrumental and choral rehearsal halls, the 272-seat Steve and Judy Turner Recital Hall, and the 609-seat Ingram Hall which includes full staging capability with orchestra pit, orchestra shell, full lighting/sound systems, and opera scene shop.

 The Anne Potter Wilson Music Library is a division of the Jean and Alexander Heard Library system.
-It is a central gathering place, with plentiful spaces for study and contemplation, where researchers collaborate with the music library staff to discuss methods of accessing resources and information in the field of music.
-The current collections contain over 95,000 items, including scores, recordings, videos, books, journals and numerous online resources.
+It is a central gathering place, with plentiful spaces for study and contemplation, where researchers and the music library staff collaborate on methods of accessing resources and information in the field of music.
+The current collections contain more than 110,000 books, scores, sound and video recordings, and subscriptions to journals and online music databases.

 Other Special Opportunities

-More than 300 concerts are presented at the school each year.
+More than 320 concerts are presented at the school each year.
 Internationally known performers visit the Blair School frequently to perform and give master classes.
-Some recent artists include Thomas Hampson, baritone; Emanuel Ax, pianist; the Berlin Philharmonic Wind Quintet; Kim Kashkashian, violist, Laurence Lesser, cellist, and Sō Percussion.
-The BMI Composer-in-Residence program, sponsored by Broadcast Music, Inc., brings visiting composers to campus every year for a three-day residency.
-Composers-in-residence have included William Bolcom, George Crumb, Lukas Foss, John Harbison, Karel Husa, Joseph Schwantner, Frank Ticheli, Michael Torke, and Joan Tower.
+Some recent artists include Thomas Hampson, baritone; Emanuel Ax, pianist; the Berlin Philharmonic Wind Quintet; Kim Kashkashian, violist, Laurence Lesser, cellist, and Sō Percussion Guest composers have included William Bolcom, George Crumb, Lukas Foss, John Harbison, Karel Husa, Joseph Schwantner, Frank Ticheli, Michael Torke, and Joan Tower.

 Students at the Blair School engage in research and creative expression in many different ways.
 Each summer several are involved in the VU Summer Research Program (VUSRP).
 Throughout the academic year students can enroll for credit to work one-on-one with faculty mentors in an independent study, a thesis in musicology, a junior thesis in composition, an honors thesis in musicology, a recital, and other collaborative projects in the arts.